 Cirencester's market square is dominated by the cathedral-like Parish Church of St. John Baptist, one of the finest Cotswold wool churches.
 The large south porch with it's impressive fan vaulting was built about 1490 and it is a lasting symbol of the town’s wealth and influence in medieval England.

 Cirencester's market town status was mentioned in the Doomsday Book of 1086.
 Traders still set up their stalls every Monday and Friday and since 1999 the town has had its own farmers' market.
 Crafts and antiques markets are also regular attractions.
 During December there is a Christmas Market when the town square is filled with wooden chalets selling wonderful food and unusual gifts.

-The first Agricultural College in the English speaking world was founded by Henry, 4th Earl of Bathurst who became founding president of the Royal College of Agriculture in 1845.
+The first Agricultural College in the English speaking world was founded following a meeting of the Fairford and Cirencester Farmers Club with Robert Jeffreys-Brown addressing the meeting on the 'Advantages of a Specific Education for Agricultural Pursuits'.
+A prospectus was circulated, a general committee appointed and Henry, 4th Earl of Bathurst became the founding president of the Royal College of Agriculture in 1845.
 The college was established to train young farmers in the best agricultural methods of the time and to lead the way with innovations.
-Cirencester continues to be known as 'The Capital of the Cotswolds'.
+Cirencester continues to be known as 'The Capital of the Cotswolds'